 There are several ways to get rid of bed bugs, most of which involve cleaning and heat treatment of potential harborage areas.
 In the case of infestation, carefully inspect potential harborage areas, especially where people sleep like beds, sofas, chairs, and cushions.

 - Non-washable items where bed bugs could thrive like stuffed toys, shoes, bags, sleeping bags, and pillows should also be cleaned.
 Stuff them in a dryer in the hottest setting for at least 30 minutes.
 As mentioned, bed bugs cannot stand extreme heat exceeding 140 degrees Fahrenheit.
 Other items can be placed in direct sunlight where the temperature reaches about 90 degrees Fahrenheit.
 Bed bugs can also be killed with extreme cold at -18 degrees Celsius or 0 degrees Fahrenheit.
 You can also use a hairdryer and heat these items as well as sofas and beds to kill insects that may be deeply tucked away.

 - If you can’t stand extreme heat, put some rubbing alcohol in a spray bottle, and spray away.
 Alcohol kills bed bugs on contact.

 - This part only applies if you have no kids or pets, and you will be away for a while.
 You can use any of the following: Diatomaceous earth, baking soda, and ground silica gel.
 Spread the powders in known harborage areas as well as the bed and carpeting.
 The baking soda and gel can absorb moisture from the insects’ bodies which kills them.
 This also applies to fleas, ticks, and roaches.
-The diatomaceous earth works the same way as it pierces insects’ bodies which bleeds then to death.
+The diatomaceous earth works the same way as it pierces insects’ bodies which bleeds them to death.
 After treatment, be sure to vacuum thoroughly.

 - Or as a last resort, hire an exterminator which should cost around 500 bucks to treat your home.